Sculas/bun-workspaces/README.md

 # Get info about a script
 bw script-info my-script
+# Only print list of workspace names that have the script
+bw script-info my-script --workspaces-only

 # Run a script for all
 # workspaces that have it